ccme-tmc/gap2-testcases/README.md

 python gap_test.py --init-gap
 ```

-## Test cases
+## JSON as control for test cases

-### Definition of WIEN2k and GAP inputs for test case
+This part gives more details about initialization of WIEN2k and GAP inputs as well as running for a test case.

-This part gives more details about initialization of WIEN2k and GAP inputs for a test case.
+Each test case is defined by a control file named after `dddd_xxxx.json`, where `dddd` is an integer number and `xxxx` is any explaning strings for users.
+The controls files are stored in subdirectories in  `init`.

-The control file is named after `xxx.json`, where `xxx` is an integer number.
+### Generator file

-For example, a test case for silicon has the following JSON structure
+A test case for silicon has the following JSON structure

 ```json
 {